dato-jr/dato-jr/README.md

 ### Hi there 👋
 - I’m currently working on my repository fire-oracle.
-- I'm currently learning more about Machine Learning, and Data Science.
+- I'm currently learning more about Machine Learning, Data Science, and Data Structures.
+- I am have also been having some fun setting up neovim.

 <!--
 **dato-jr/dato-jr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.